Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 Figure 7:Healthcare progression admin                             |  Figure 8:Participant app

 ## Discussion
-With this document we have tried to present a full overview of our data collection process in the LSRTLT-COV study such that researchers can make informed and meaningful requests for data and can validly judge any analysis based on the collected data.
+With this document we have tried to present a full overview of our data collection process in the DOC-COV study such that researchers can make informed and meaningful requests for data and can validly judge any analysis based on the collected data.
 Here we mention a few methodological points that should be considered by anyone analyzing this data:

 1. The sampling process is somewhat outside of our control.
 Although the participant group is large (and rapidly growing), it will contain self-selection bias.
 Weighting by age and gender might help to make the results more representative.
 2. We only know the location of the participant when they sign up (i.e., we know the postal code of their house).
 We do not have any further information on the whereabouts, mobility, or network of participants.